richyliu/t485/readme.md

 The official Troop 485 website.
 ## To install

-### Note: this is a legacy project. `npm run build` tested to work on node 6.17.0, `npm start` tested on 6.17.0 but is extremely slow
+### Note: this is a legacy project. `npm run build` tested to work on node 6.17.0, `npm start` tested on 6.17.0 but is quite slow

 Get node and npm.

 run `npm install` to install dependencies. install and run `gulp`

-**Note for webmaster**:
-You should be updating [t485/mirror1](https://github.com/t485/mirror1/) about every two weeks, and after major revisions that are bug free.

-In case of bugs that makes the website unusable(for example, cant log in, great inconvinence, etc.), follow the instructions at [t485/mirror1](https://github.com/t485/mirror1/).